trueheart78/trueheart78.com/games.md

 ## :video_game: Playing

 1. Legend of Zelda: Breath of the Wild (Switch)
+   - The veritcal freedom is unparalleled.
+   - Actual real, not terrible story.
+   - Gameplay is solid.
+   - Zelda (the character) is spectacular.
 1. Earthbound (SNES Classic)
   - Over 20 years later and it still holds up.